 Harassing acts and statements that would constitute criminal offenses in Colorado if made “in real life” is just as illegal if made in cyberspace.

 Cyberstalking and Cyberbullying Charges Can Be Severe

-Cyberstalking and cyberbullying are considered a criminal harassment crime.
-Online harassment charges come with serious consequences in Colorado, as our state along with other states try to address the explosive and dangerous growth of such conduct.
+Cyberstalking and cyberbullying are considered criminal harassment crimes.
+Online harassment charges come with serious consequences in Colorado, as our state along with other states tries to address the explosive and dangerous growth of such conduct.

 According to a 2014 study by the Pew Research Center, 73% of adult internet users have seen someone be harassed in some way online and 40% have personally experienced it.
 Those who witnessed harassment said they had seen at least one of the following occur to others online:

 - 60% of internet users said they had witnessed someone being called offensive names